Dherse/codly/codly.typ

     __codly-stroke-width.update(stroke-width)
   }

-  if stroke-color != none {
+  if stroke-color != false {
     assert(
       stroke-color == none
         or type(stroke-color) == color
         or type(stroke-color) == gradient
         or type(stroke-color) == pattern,
-      message: "codly: `stroke-color` must be none, a color, a gradient, or a pattern" )
+      message: "codly: `stroke-color` must be a color, a gradient, or a pattern" )
     __codly-stroke-color.update(stroke-color)
   }